andrew-krminc/spring-cxf/README.md

 Demonstrates ability to host a JAX-WS service using Spring Boot and Apache CXF with zero XML configuration.

 ## Run the Service
-In a terminal, execute: `./gradlew bootRun`
+In a terminal, execute: `./gradlew ws-server:bootRun`

 Alternatively can be run in your IDE of choice by running `demo.spring.service.Application.java` as a normal Java application.